Help support student travel and awards by donating to the Planetary Geology Division of GSA!

 A student can only receive one GSA travel grant per meeting.
 You will be notified of your application status in September.
 Checks will be mailed after the meeting.

 Application deadline is September 19th.
 Download and complete the Travel Grant Application Form.
-Completed application materials need to be submitted as a single PDF file to the PGD 2nd Vice-Chair, James Wray (email@example.com).
+Completed application materials need to be submitted as a single PDF file to the PGD 2nd Vice-Chair, Bradley Thomson (email@example.com).

 Georgia Inst of Technology